gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

  The missing response of an request can be performed using the correlation id used for the request,Pass the correlationId obtained for a transaction request to get the missing  response of a particular API

-For eg:if the transaction response is missing,To retrieve the missing response of transaction click the following button in sequential order
+For eg:if the transaction response is missing,To retrieve the missing response of transaction click the following button

-* Payee Initiated
-* Missing Transaction
+* Retrieve a Missing API Response

-### Payee-Initiated Merchant Payment - Output
+### Create Missing Transaction - Output

 ```json
 {